Pata tim is one of those dishes that looks like it takes a lot of work, but it's actually pretty simple to make.

 Instructions

-- Rinse the pork hock and place in a large pot.
-Cover with enough water and boil for 20 minutes to remove impurities.
-Rinse again, pat dry, and season with salt.
+- Boil the pork hock in enough water to cover for 20 minutes.
+Drain, rinse, pat dry, and season with salt.

-- Soak the dried shiitake mushrooms in warm water until softened.
-Trim the stems if needed.
+- Soak the shiitake mushrooms in warm water until soft.
+Drain, squeeze out any excess water, and trim the stems (if needed).

-- Add the garlic and onion, then sauté until softened and aromatic.
+- Sauté the mushrooms until lightly browned.
+Add the garlic and onion, then cook until softened and fragrant.

-- Add the star anise, bay leaves, and cinnamon stick.
-Use a spice bag, if you have.
-Then, add some black pepper to taste.
+- Add the star anise, bay leaves, cinnamon stick, and black pepper.

-- Transfer the meat to a platter and keep warm.
-Mix the cornstarch with ¼ cup water and stir into the sauce.
-Add the sesame oil and simmer for about 2 minutes, until the sauce thickens.
+- Transfer the meat to a serving platter.
+Mix the cornstarch and water until smooth, then stir into the sauce.
+Add the sesame oil and simmer until slightly thickened.

-- Blanch the bok choy in boiling water for 30 seconds to 1 minute, or stir it into the sauce and let it wilt.
+- Blanch the bok choy for 30 seconds to 1 minute, or add it straight to the sauce and let it wilt.

 Notes

-- Pork hock: This cut comes from the lower leg of the pig, sometimes with the feet or trotters.
-Using cut-up pork hock helps it cook faster and brings out more flavor.
+- Pork hock: From the lower leg, sometimes with the feet or trotters.
+Cut-up pieces cook faster and absorb more flavor.

-- Soy sauce: Use regular or light soy sauce.
-For a darker color, add a splash of dark soy sauce.
+- Soy sauce: Use regular soy sauce and a little bit of dark soy sauce for color.

 Delicious!!!